 JELF (Jewish Educational Loan Fund) has been helping the Jewish community since 1889 when the doors of the Hebrew Orphans' Home opened in Atlanta, not far from what is now the site of Turner Field.
-Over the last 130+ years, the organization morphed twice: first, in 1931, when it became Jewish Children's Services, and then, as the organization had already begun granting interest-free loans in the early-60's, it formally changed its name to JELF (Jewish Educational Loan Fund) in 1989. >Read more about JELF's History.
+Over the last 140+ years, the organization has transformed twice: first, in 1931, when it became Jewish Children's Service, and then, as the organization had already begun granting interest-free loans in the early-1960's, it formally changed its name to JELF (Jewish Educational Loan Fund) in 1989. >Read more about JELF's History.

-JELF loans are available to students who have been residents of Florida, Georgia, North Carolina, South Carolina and Virginia (excluding metro DC) for at least 1 year immediately preceding the application deadline.
+JELF loans are available to students who have been residents of Florida, Georgia, North Carolina, South Carolina or Virginia (excluding metro-DC) for at least 1 year immediately preceding the application deadline.

 The reason that JELF services these five states is because the organization was originally formed under the former B'nai Brith District No. 5 region, which at the time stretched from Washington, D.C. to the tip of Florida.
 It is our hope that one day we will serve even more states throughout the country.